foursquare/fsqio/README.md

 * [monogdb server](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) (required to pass some tests)
 * An increased number of file descriptors (we use 32768)

 Internally we use OSX Yosemite or later.
-Other OS may work but are officially unsupported.
+Other OS may work but are officially unsupported. (_Unofficially_, if building on Linux you should install `python-dev`, `build-essential`, and `libpq-dev` in addition to the above).

 ## Pants build system